isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 different values are used in each subnet, it does not make sense to specify global option values; rather, only subnet-specific ones should be set.

-The following commands override the global DNS servers option for a particular subnet, setting a single DNS server with address 2001:db8:1::3.
+The following commands override the global ``dns-servers`` option for a particular subnet, setting a single DNS server with address 2001:db8:1::3.